SDR-Technologies/NanoSDR/README.md

 Compiled with following specific options : `PLATFORM= armv8-generic make NFM=1 PULSE=1 WITH_RTLSDR=1 WITH_SOAPYSDR=1`
 Default configuration file is : /usr/local/etc/rtl_airband.conf
-To use your own configuration file use -c parameter followed by fulle path to your customizeed file.
+To use your own configuration file use -c parameter followed by full path to your customized config file.

 #### FFMPEG (GPU acceleration)
 https://github.com/jocover/jetson-ffmpeg